TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 * 1 Switch
 * 4 CV inputs

+When connected by USB-C to a computer, the Workshop System will show up as *Workshop System MIDI*, both inputs and outputs.

+**If you have trouble connecting via MIDI**, try turning the power off and on on the Workshop System, or reconnecting the USB cable at the Computer end.
+And, of course, check you're using a USB-C cable that can transmit data, not just power.

 The MIDI card is also where calibration happens.
 This card lets you fine-tune the Computer's CV outputs.
 Other cards (like Turing Machine and Reverb+) can read that calibration data so they can also play in tune.

 [Click here for the full calibration process](/Workshop_System_Calibration/)

-When connected by USB-C to a computer, the Workshop System will show up as *Workshop System MIDI*, both inputs and outputs.

-If you have trouble connecting via MIDI, try turning the power off and on on the Workshop System, or reconnecting the USB cable at the Computer end.
-And, of course, check you're using a USB-C cable that can transmit data, not just power.

 <div style="clear: both;"></div>